VanDerGinst Law seeks to recover damages for injuries sustained when the client was shopping in the garden center at Menards.

 We never have a conflict of interest in representing our injury clients because we do not represent insurance companies.

 The practice of law is much like the practice of medicine.
 There are practitioners who have “general” practices and others who specialize.
+Injury cases can be complicated.
+When it comes to your personal injury claim, you need an attorney who is experienced in handling such complications.

 At VanDerGinst Law we focus on injury law.